mfactory-osaka/ESPTimeCast/README.md

 > All ESP32 boards listed above have been **tested successfully** with this wiring.
 > ESP8266 D1 Mini boards are often labeled using **D-pins** (D5 = GPIO14, D7 = GPIO13, D8 = GPIO15).
 > Other boards using the same chip families may work, but SPI pins may differ depending on the manufacturer layout.
+> ESP32-C3 SuperMini mapping changed to avoid strapping pin conflicts and boot issues present on some boards.

 &nbsp;
 ### 🧩 Wiring Diagram